The Web Design Trends Dominating 2015 and How WordPress Stacks Up

 This year’s web design trends include: responsive design, a list-style blog, CSS3 animations and bright colors, not to mention one-page layouts, CSS3 animations, full-width pages and the subtle use of parallax scrolling.

-If you would like more ways to help improve your site and keep it hot and fresh, check out some of our other posts: Creating a Killer Home Page That Reduces Bounce Rate, Upfront: The Basics, Theme Colors and Typography and 10 Highly Customizable, Responsive, and Free WordPress Themes.
+If you would like more ways to help improve your site and keep it hot and fresh, check out some of our other posts: Creating a Killer Home Page That Reduces Bounce Rate and 10 Highly Customizable, Responsive, and Free WordPress Themes.

 What are you favorite web design trends?
 Are there any you don’t like?
 Feel free to share your insights and experience in the comments below.